Directorate of Science and Technology: Aerial reconnaissance

-Another of the ONI's earliest programs, started in the early 1950s, was the development and operation the Lockheed U-2 spy plane under the AQUATONE program.
+Another of the ONI's earliest programs, started in the early 1950s, was developing and operating the Lockheed U-2 spy plane under the AQUATONE program.
 This program was transferred to the DDR's Office of Special Activities upon its formation, along with the plans for its successor, known at the time as Project GUSTO, which had begun in 1957 under the direction of Richard Bissell and Edwin Land.

 In late 1957, Lockheed's Skunk Works facility under the direction of Clarence Johnson began developing stealthy subsonic reconnaissance aircraft, but in the spring of 1958 turned to supersonic designs, known as the Archangel series.
 Convair's advanced development group under Robert Widmer was invited to compete with Lockheed, and they proposed the FISH parasite aircraft, derived from their Super Hustler concept.
-In June 1959, the B-58B launch aircraft for FISH was canceled and the Convair KINGFISH design was proposed.
-The Lockheed A-12 was chosen for development, and in the fall of 1959 Project GUSTO was closed and Project OXCART was started.
+In June 1959, the B-58B launch aircraft for FISH was canceled, and the Convair KINGFISH design was proposed.
+The Lockheed A-12 was chosen for development, and in the fall of 1959, Project GUSTO was closed, and Project OXCART was started.

 Spy satellite development

-Also in 1958 was the start of development of the CORONA Program, which was a spy satellite crafted through a joint effort of CIA and Air Force.
-CORONA was used to gain intelligence of the USSR’s nuclear development.
+Also, in 1958, the development of the CORONA Program was started, which was a spy satellite crafted through a joint effort of the CIA and Air Force.
+CORONA was used to gain intelligence on the USSR's nuclear development.
 This incredibly advanced program had a variety of daunting tasks.
-Because of this, it took 13 unsuccessful attempts to get the satellite in orbit with the camera fully functioning.
-August 18, 1960, on the 14th launch attempt, CORONA’s systems were a success.
+Because of this, 13 unsuccessful attempts were made to get the satellite in orbit with the camera fully functioning.
+On August 18, 1960, on the 14th launch attempt, CORONA's systems succeeded.
 With the formation of the Deputy Directorate of Research in 1962, the CORONA and ARGON satellite programs were taken under its wing.